Crisp and Co. Banner Image

 Cohabitation

-At Crisp & Co, we’ve worked with a vast number of couples who have chosen to cohabit rather than marry.
+At Crisp & Co, our cohabitation solicitors have worked with many couples who have chosen to cohabit rather than marry.

 How Crisp & Co Solicitors can help you with Cohabitation Law

 Cohabitation can be a sensible option.
 Whether you’re buying or renting a property, the prospect of moving in together can be exciting.
-But, if things get rocky, you’ll need a legal safety net to fall back on.
+But, if issues arise, you’ll need a legal safety net to fall back on.
 That’s where Crisp & Co come in.

-Whatever your situation, we have the experience and legal expertise to help you choose the right options to protect your interest.
+Whatever your situation, we have the experience and legal expertise to help you choose the right options.
 We can help you with all aspects of cohabitation, giving you complete peace of mind about living together as an unmarried couple.

 Cohabitation Agreements